 Sticking to its sportswear roots, some of us use it when exercising; others, however, are drawn to its soft, smooth touch, so wear it to bed; it is also called upon for Zoom calls; for post-work drinks on weekdays, bistros at the weekends and during languorous, coastline days when abroad.
 It pairs seamlessly with other sartorial staples, such as slim-fit chinos or pristine white sneakers, and it can also level out an outfit when wearing bolder items of clothing.
 The crewneck can do it all.

 So, if you’re on the market for this failsafe essential, we’ve picked out our favourite pieces to buy right now…

-Next up comes navy.
-It’s the most versatile colour in any wardrobe — so, when paired with the dress code-spanning crewneck, you’ve got a garment that’ll fit in anywhere, anytime.
-Whether that’s worn for work under a blazer, pulled on over a simple button-down shirt or tied around your shoulders for warmth, the navy crewneck is the heart of any capsule wardrobe.
+Let’s look at what is perhaps the most versatile colour in any wardrobe, so that, when paired with the dress code-spanning crewneck, you’ll have a garment that’ll blend into most occasions and scenarios.
+Neither as light-sucking as black nor as much of a statement as brighter shades, and adaptable enough to be worn to work under a blazer, pulled on over a simple button-down shirt, or tied around your shoulders for warmth, the navy crewneck is the workhorse of any capsule collection.

 Inspired by Richard Burton’s Dr. Edward Hewitt in the 1965 film The Sandpiper, this navy raglan sweatshirt by British label Hemingsworth has a clean-cut silhouette, while Uniform Standard’s take has a slightly roomier fit and is crafted in Portugal using premium 400gsm GOTS-certified organic cotton.

 Spring yourself into summer with a lightweight crewneck